curtiss18/FiduciaMVP/README.md

 ---

 **Built for the financial services industry** 🏛️
-*The world's first professional advisor portal with complete navigation, unified headers, and enterprise-grade UX*
+*The world's first complete audience management system with professional split-screen interface, multi-select contact management, and enterprise-grade CRM capabilities*

-**Ready for**: Customer pilots, enterprise deployment, investor demonstrations, and market leadership
+**Ready for**: Customer pilots, enterprise deployment, investor demonstrations, and market leadership with complete audience targeting capabilities

 > 📋 **For detailed development instructions, testing workflows, and troubleshooting**, see the **[Development Guide](docs/development-guide.md)**
 > 🔍 **For complete system status and revolutionary features**, see the **[Current State](docs/CURRENT_STATE.md)**